matthewcarbone/GGCE/README.rst

       journal={arXiv preprint arXiv:2210.12260},
       year={2022}
     }

+We are also in the process of `editorial/peer review at the Journal of Open Source Software <https://github.com/openjournals/joss-reviews/issues/4884>`__.

 If you make references to the theory or application of the GGCE methodology, please consider citing the following two manuscripts: `Carbone, Reichman et al. <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.104.035106>`__ and `Carbone, Millis et al <https://journals.aps.org/prb/abstract/10.1103/PhysRevB.104.L140307>`__: